What is the rightsnet subscription service?

 How can we take out a bulk subscription for our members?

 Membership organisations can get a discounted rate if subscribing in bulk for their members.
-For more information, please contact us via email@example.com
+For more information, please contact us and we'll get straight back to you.

 What terms and conditions apply to our subscription?

-Our terms and conditions can be viewed @ www.rightsnet.org.uk/subscriptions-terms-and-conditions
+Our terms and conditions can be viewed at: rightsnet.org.uk/subscriptions-terms-and-conditions

 How do we access the site after subscribing?

-Having submitted the online subscription form we will provide your organisation with a login which it will then need to provide to those staff that it wishes to have access to rightsnet using the subscription.
+Having submitted our online subscription form we'll provide your organisation with a login which it will then need to provide to those staff that it wishes to have access to rightsnet using the subscription.
 They will then need to complete our registration form to obtain an individual login to access the site.

 How and when do we pay our subscription?

-We will invoice you after you have submitted the online subscription form.
+We'll invoice you after you've submitted our online subscription form.
 Payment should then be made within one month.
 Failure to pay within this period will lead to your subscription being suspended.

 Can we access the site from home as well as from work?